Value Binding in AutoComplete

 Primitive type binding

-The following code demonstrates array of string as datasource to the AutoComplete component.
+The following code demonstrates an array of strings as the data source.

 <SfAutoComplete TValue=string TItem=string Placeholder="Select a game" DataSource="@data" @bind-Value="@SelectedValue" Width="300px">